Princeton-Competitive-Programming/princeton-competitive-programming/about.md

 problems within tight deadlines.
 Additionally, participation enhances your resumes and opens doors to internships and job opportunities at top tech companies, making it a practical and rewarding investment in their future careers.
-It's also a great way to practice for teach interviews.
+It's also a great way to practice for tech interviews.

 If you are interested in competing in university contests, check out